FabioChiodini/AWSDockermachine/README.md

 # AWSDockermachine
 Script to install all Docker machine components on AMI

+The script installs
+noip
+Docker-machine

+It could also optionally (set flag=1)  install go in the AMI

-Please run "sudo yum install -y git" in the AMI before launching
+Please run "sudo yum install -y git" in the AMI BEFORE launching

 HOW TO USE: